 Opening Hours | Daily 8.00am – 12.00am

 This museum-gallery is dedicated entirely to the devastating events that took place in the eastern town of Srebenica during July 1995.
 The gallery uses a range of multimedia content that is both confronting and shocking; particularly when reminded that this genocide occurred just over 20 years ago.
 A small haunting space, the walls of the first room are covered in black and white portraits of the identified men and boys murdered in the massacres.
 Sit and watch the documentary of collated footage from the war, archaeologists sorting through bones of mass graves and interviews with widows after the conflict.
+It’s definitely worth placing this museum on your Sarajevo itinerary.

 Address | Trg Fra Grge Martića 2, Sarajevo 71000, Bosnia and Herzegovina